lingfenghsiang/Persistent-Memory-Study/README.md

 df -h | grep /dev/shm
 ```

-Finally, it's also encouraged to install your persistent memory on NUMA node 0, if you have more than one socket,
+Finally, it's also encouraged to install your Intel Optane DC PMM on NUMA node 0, if you have more than one socket,
 because the benchmark and case studies runs on node 0 by default.
-To check where the persistent memory mounts, you may use
+To check where the Intel Optane DC PMM mounts, you may use
 ```
 ndctl list -v
 ```